Irritable bowel syndrome (IBS) is an umbrella term coined by the medical profession for a number of gastro-intestinal (GI) symptoms of no known cause.

 It should also be pointed out that the efficacy of the FODMAP diet is not restricted to dearrheoa- predominant IBS, but is equally beneficial to others with poor bowel function.

-Furthermore when compared to the standard diet recommended by NICE (The national Institute for health and care excellence) - the low FODMAP diet led to significantly greater improvement in individual IBS symptoms, particularly pain and bloating.
+When compared to the standard diet recommended by NICE (The National Institute for Health and Care Excellence), the low FODMAP diet led to significantly greater improvement in individual IBS symptoms, particularly pain and bloating.